openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 worker-nodes.

 Since it is possible there is no overlap, limits must be placed on this search.
-Once dates >1000 days from the present moment are being tested, the operator can behave as if an indefinite pause has been requested.
+Once dates >1000 days from the present moment are being tested, the operator can behave as if the next window will occur in 1000 days (prevents infinite search for overlap).

 This outcome does not need to be recomputed unless the operator restarts Or one of the RRULE involved is modified.